lewisclark4/CI-MilestoneProjectFour/README.md

 The compatability across all of the browsers was excellent and functioned as expected, and all styling & JavaScript worked as expected.

+This testing highlighted one instance where the responsiveness wasn't working as intended and enabled me to update this.

 ### Google Lighthouse

 | **Performance** | **Accessibility** | **Best Practices** | **SEO** |